 more than 60 million plastic bottles are produced, transported and disposed of in the United States every day.
 That’s a lot of waste.

 Oftentimes, bottled water has already been treated with chlorine or chloramines, so it’s important to do research before picking up a case at your local supermarket.

 Alternatively, whole home filtration systems may provide consumers with a level of comfort about drinking tap water.
 Again, doing research before choosing a filtration system is vital because each system filters for different toxins and bacteria.
 Certain groups provide independent testing of these filtration systems.
-One such group, the National Sanitation Foundation (NSF), is a nonprofit organization that independently tests, audits, and certifies these products.
+One such group, NSF, is a nonprofit organization that independently tests, audits, and certifies these products.

 For example, the Aquasana 400,000 Gallon Whole House Rhino is specifically designed for chloramine removal by using stronger, longer-lasting filtration media.
 Alternatively, the Aquasana 600,000 Gallon Whole House Rhino is NSF tested and certified to remove 97% of chlorine from your water for 6 years.

 Our revolutionary OptimH2O® Whole House filter is certified to reduce more than 99% of lead and cysts, 98% of PFOA/PFOS, and tackles chlorine, chloramines and more.
 Experience optimal water filtration for the cleanest and healthiest water.